mde-optimiser/mde-optimiser.github.io/src/index.md

 * Inspect the results in the `mdeo-results` folder created at the end of a successful search.

+### Tutorial

+Users can find the artifacts of a tutorial Henshin: A Model Transformation Language and its Use for Search-Based Model Optimisation in MDEOptimiser at this [url](http://danielstrueber.de/tutorial/).

 ### Problems and bugs

 If you think you found a bug, please raise a ticket on github.com on the main